public desires/private pleasures(a novel)

 Her clitoris aches.
 Heat rushes between her thighs.
 She wears black leather gloves.

-Her lover leaves the city.
-To see her lover in another city.
-She sleeps in the afternoon.
-On the floor.
-In her room.
-Her books are scattered about.
-Her pen slips from her fingers.
-The pain in her legs is unbearable.
-She has brain fever.
-In the morning she is saturated with sweat.
-This surprises her.
 On Saturday April 21 1988 a group of lesbian protesters were attacked without provocation, by the police outside the British Embassy in the Rue du Faub St. Honore.
 They had walked from the Eglise de la Madeleine.
 At midday.
 The civilians shopping in the expensive boutiques were cautious or embarrassed.
 One of them was curious.
 The lesbians fight back.
 They are ferocious.
 The police are surprised.
 The British Government threatens to ban the publication of all homosexual literature.
 What this means will be determined by their Ministers & the police.

 Two women are dancing.
 They keep perfect rhythm.
 One of them wears a black suit & black sunglasses.
 The dancers are all women.
 So is the band.
 A stranger speaks to her in the street.
 He say you were the highlight of the ball.
 She thinks he has understood nothing.
 She says ring my bell.
 Condescendingly.